apache/dolphinscheduler-website/docs/en-us/dev/user_doc/guide/expansion-reduction.md

  - Modify the configuration file `conf/config/install_config.conf` on the **all** nodes, synchronizing the following configuration.

-    * To add a new master node, you need to modify the ips and masters parameters.
+    * To add a new master node, you need to modify the IPs and masters parameters.
-    * To add a new worker node, modify the ips and workers parameters.
+    * To add a new worker node, modify the IPs and workers parameters.

 ```shell
 # which machines to deploy DS services on, separated by commas between multiple physical machines